yankinmax/web/odoo/local-src/sale_tax_calculation/README.rst

 Sale Tax Calculation
 ====================

-This module change the sale order tax calculation to use the same logic than on the invoices.
+This module changes and replaces the sale order tax calculation to use the same logic than on the invoices.